Skip to main content

 Information for healthcare workers in hospital settings and those caring for patients hospitalized or experiencing severe COVID-19.

-Last updated: January 30, 2025
+Last updated: March 28, 2025

-Healthcare workers must also wear appropriate personal protective equipment, including masks or respirators, when additional precautions are required and based on a point of care risk assessment.
+Healthcare workers must wear appropriate personal protective equipment, including masks or respirators, when additional precautions are required and based on a point of care risk assessment.

 You can also wear a mask or respirator based on your personal preference.